sagar-bei031/Processor_RISC_8_Bit/README.md

 # Self Designed RISC Style 8-Bit Processor

-A simple and minimal RISC style 8-bit processor using verilog and AMD Vivado.
+A simple and minimal RISC style 8-bit processor using verilog and AMD Vivado (2025.1).

 ## Design